When you first get yourself a new furry friend, you naively believe they can eat anything and everything.

 4. Farting, Yes I Said It!
 (Gas, Gas & More Gas)

 Whoever smelt it dealt it!
-Before you point the finger at your partner, have a quick glance over to your pooch!
-If he looks surprised there’s a good chance he’s the culprit for that unpleasant odor that’s quickly filling your room.
+Before you point the finger at your partner, have a quick glance over at your pooch!
+If he looks surprised, there’s a good chance he’s the culprit for that unpleasant odor that’s quickly filling your room.

 All dogs fart, some more than others, but if you see an increase in dog farts, it could be a sign that your pooch is suffering from an upset stomach.
 If your K9 friend is scaring himself with his loud farts, it may be time to adjust their diet.